initdebugs/Beginner-Traffic-Light-Detection-OpenCV-YOLOv3/README.md

 12. Go to the folder with all the files and copy the file path
 13. Open your terminal again (CMD, Powershell, etc.) and enter the following: `cd path\of\your\files` and press 'enter'
 14. To run the program, enter the following: `python Object_Detection.py` and press 'enter'
 15. If all went well, you should now see your video being analyzed frame-by-frame.
 It takes a while (depending of the video size/quality) before it's done processing.
+If you want to exit the program while it's running, press `esc`

 I hope the instructions are clear and easy to follow.
 With every project, I will try to make the instructions as beginner-friendly as possible.